NBA Rumors: LaMarcus Aldridge Wants To Return To Portland Trail Blazers, End Career Alongside Damian Lillard

 LaMarcus Aldridge could be headed back to the Pacific Northwest sometime very soon.

-The talented big man reportedly wants to make his way back to the Portland Trail Blazers to finish his career where he started it.
+The talented player reportedly wants to make his way back to the Portland Trail Blazers to finish his career where he started it.
 Aldridge has become a centerpiece of the post-Tim Duncan San Antonio Spurs, but The Athletic reported that Aldridge has made it clear he would like to return to the Blazers and once again play alongside Damian Lillard.

 As the report noted, Aldridge is still under contract with the Spurs through 2021, so it is not clear if he would seek a trade or wait until he hits free agency to return.

 There could be more than nostalgia behind the decision.
 As the Fansided blog Sir Charles in Charge noted, the Spurs have fallen off as a perennial Western Conference title contender and now sit solidly at the fringes of playoff contention.
 The Trail Blazers still have the pieces to become a contender behind Lillard and C.J.
-McCollum, especially as the Golden State Warriors have some big decision to make in terms of which free agents to keep and who to let walk.
+McCollum, especially as the Golden State Warriors have some big decisions to make in terms of which free agents to keep and who to let walk.

 “Aldridge is simply not a player that can carry a franchise anymore, and even less so in the new NBA where everything is more perimeter-oriented.
 The potential trio of Aldridge, Lillard and C.J.
 McCollum also sounds quite intriguing in Portland,” the report noted.

 If LaMarcus Aldridge were to push for a trade this offseason, it could make for an intriguing situation in the Western Conference.
-The Lakers move to acquire LeBron James has not yet brought the desired results are the Lakers are still far from playoff contention, so the conference once dominated by the Warriors could soon but more up for grabs.
-A Blazers team with Aldridge in the paint and McCollum and Lillard in the back court could become a title contender.
+The Lakers’ move to acquire LeBron James has not yet brought the desired results, and the Lakers are still far from playoff contention, so the conference once dominated by the Warriors could soon but more up for grabs.
+A Blazers team with Aldridge in the paint and McCollum and Lillard in the backcourt could become a title contender.

 The Spurs aren't a threat in the West until LaMarcus Aldridge steps up – Stephen A. | First Take https://t.co/GLXtaCduja